amazon-science/semantic-parsing-on-wikidata/README.md

 ### SPARQL to FunQL
 According to [Guo, Jiaqi, et al. "Benchmarking Meaning Representations in Neural Semantic Parsing."
 EMNLP 2020](https://www.aclweb.org/anthology/2020.emnlp-main.118/), "Neural Semantic Parsing approaches exhibit notably different performance when they are trained to generate different meaning representations".
-In particular, in the authors conclude that: "according to our experimental results, FunQL tends to outperform Lambda Calculus and Prolog in neural semantic parsing.
+In particular, the authors conclude that: "according to our experimental results, FunQL tends to outperform Lambda Calculus and Prolog in neural semantic parsing.
 Additionally, FunQL is relatively robust against program alias.
 Hence, when developers need to design an MR for a new domain, FunQL is recommended to be the first choice."

 This software package allows to compile a SPARQL query into a FunQL query, and back from a FunQL query into a SPARQL query.